 770 Las Vegas Blvd N, Las Vegas, NV 89101, map

 There are different types of tours depending on what you want to do.
-Just be sure you read all the rules to see what you’re allowed to do!
+Just be sure you read all the rules!

-Local Tip: Photography rules are very strict here.
-You can shoot with your phone, but if you want to shoot with anything beyond that, you need a special ticket.
+Local Tip: Photography rules are strict here.
+You can shoot with your phone, but you need a special ticket if you want to shoot with anything beyond that.

 333 S Valley View Blvd, Las Vegas, NV 89107, map